realjck/realjck/README.md

 ## 🚀 About Me

 I am a versatile front-end developer with a passion for innovation and interactive experiences.
-With hands-on experience in digital learning, I transform ideas into value, no matter the stack.
+With hands-on experience in digital learning, I bring ideas to life, no matter the stack.

 ## 🛠️ Skills